 WaterRA support students studying at Australian universities to undertake water related research projects that align with WaterRA research priorities in water research issues.

-As at August 2018, 22 Honours students have completed research projects with WaterRA and used this foundation as a stepping stone into graduate and research positions.
+22 Honours students have completed research projects with WaterRA and used this foundation as a stepping stone into graduate and research positions.

 WaterRA invites Sponsors to submit a Student Project Initiation Form (PIF) to undertake research suitable for an Honours Student or Masters by Coursework student (research project only).